dsj7419/rinserepeat/README.md

 Option 2 - Manual:

 1. **Python Installation**: Ensure that Python is installed on your machine.
 If not, you can download it from the [official Python website](https://www.python.org/downloads/).
-2. **Install Required Libraries**: The script uses the `wmi` and `ctypes` Python libraries.
+2. Install Required Libraries: The script uses the wmi, psutil, and ctypes Python libraries.
 You can install these libraries using pip:

-pip install wmi ctypes
+pip install wmi psutil ctypes

 Run the Script: To run the script, navigate to the directory containing the script in your terminal and enter the command: python rinserepeat.py
    *Note: This script needs to be run with administrator privileges due to the nature of the operations it's performing.